uimix-editor/uimix/packages/docs/guide/file-format.md

 # File Format

 The file format of Macaron files (`.macaron`) is based on HTML and CSS.
-The benefit is:
+The benefits are:

 - Easy to read and modify for humans.
 - Easy to parse and emit programmatically.